expo/expo/docs/pages/distribution/uploading-apps.md

 #### Manually uploading your app for the first time

-Before using `expo upload:android` for uploading your standalone app builds, you have to upload your app manually at least once.<br>
+Before using `expo upload:android` for uploading your standalone app builds, you have to upload your app manually at least once.<br />
 See [expo.fyi/first-android-submission](https://expo.fyi/first-android-submission) to learn more.

 #### Using expo-cli to upload the further builds of your app